A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: CAMEL: Confidence-based Acquisition Model for Efficient Self-supervised Active Learning

 \end{empheq} where $\bm{z}_t^m = [\pi_t^m(v_t^m), \mathcal{T}(\bm{\pi}_t^m), \mathcal{K}(\bm{\pi}_t^m)]$ is a set of uncertainty measures for category $m$.
-As illustrated in Figure~\ref{fig:uncertainty_features}, these measures consist of the predictive probability specific to $\pi_t^m(v_t^m)$, along with measures of \emph{total}, $\mathcal{T}(\bm{\pi}_t^m)$, and \emph{knowledge} uncertainty, $\mathcal{K}(\bm{\pi}_t^m)$, associated with the predictive distribution $\bm{\pi}_t^m$.
+As illustrated in Figure~\ref{figure:camell:uncertainty_features}, these measures consist of the predictive probability specific to $\pi_t^m(v_t^m)$, along with measures of \emph{total} uncertainty, $\mathcal{T}(\bm{\pi}_t^m)$, and \emph{knowledge} uncertainty, $\mathcal{K}(\bm{\pi}_t^m)$, associated with the predictive distribution $\bm{\pi}_t^m$ (See Sections~\ref{subsubsection:experiments:feasibility_study:implementation} and~\ref{subsubsection:experiments:dst_task:learning_model} for concrete implementations).
 The \emph{intra-category encoder} is tasked with extracting important category specific features, $\bm{h}_t^m$, from these uncertainties.
 Important features across categories, $\bm{h}_t$, are extracted by the \emph{inter-category encoder}\footnote{During label confidence estimation, for categories not selected for labelling, self-labels are used to complete the \emph{inter-category} features.}.
 The \emph{inter-category} encoder allows the model to take advantage of any correlations between categories, which was not done by~\citet{xie2018cost}.
-Both the \emph{inter-} and \emph{intra-category} encoders are linear fully connected layers.
+Both the \emph{inter-} and \emph{intra-category} encoders consist of linear fully connected layers.
 The \emph{confidence estimation} component generates a confidence score, $\texttt{p}_t^m$, reflecting the accuracy of a given category's value.
 This component is composed of a linear feature transformation layer, followed by a prediction layer with a Sigmoid activation function.

-The design choices for the confidence estimation models were motivated by a desire to capture both \emph{intra}- and \emph{inter-category} uncertainty for reliable confidence estimation.
+The design choices for the confidence estimation models were motivated by a desire to capture both \emph{intra-} and \emph{inter-category} uncertainty for reliable confidence estimation.
 We observed that excluding \emph{inter-category} features degraded performance, emphasising the importance of incorporating them.